project-slippi/slippi-wiki/DIRECT_CONNECT.md

 ![alt_text](https://i.ibb.co/1JHBnRQ/unnamed-11.gif "image_tooltip")
 Once you click Wired Connection, it should initiate an internet connection test, and if this guide has been followed faithfully, it should succeed.
 If it does _not_ succeed, then most like you have incorrectly shared the internet connection of your PC, or have an incompatible adapter for the Wii.

+<b>You do not need to repeat this step after you’ve done it once.
+Do not clear your settings unless you know you can remake the connection and have a good reason to do so.</b>

 ---
 **<span style="text-decoration:underline;">Step 6</span>**